azzgo/angular2-simple-starter/README.md

 - [] use starter write a todo mvc demo
 - [] add simple test for starter for good to start

+#### Notice

+1. Before you run e2e test, you should update your webdriver-manager, you can run `npm run pre-e2e`.
+Because this command is a little slow, so i am not put it as pree2e